phonologus/QED/README.md

 from scratch out-of-tree, so the updated tutorial here will not receive any more revisions.

-Unlike the original tutorial, the original manpage is up-to-date, except for the new Unicode functionality.
+Unlike the original tutorial, the original manpage was pretty much up-to-date, except for the new Unicode functionality.
+I have updated the manpage so that it accurately describes this `qed`.
-This new functionality is described below.
+The new functionality is also described below.

 The `Makefile` provides a simple way to build a `qed` binary.
 `make clean && make` will build a fully stand-alone binary `qed`, which